jackcary/pandemicpregnancy.com/content/about.md

 <p class="mb-5"></p>

 ### Website Development
-This website was developed with the open-source static site generator Hugo.
-It’s continuously built, deployed, and hosted via Netlify.
-SSL/TLS certificates are provided by Let's Encrypt.
-Responsive layout and front-end components are brought to you by Bootstrap.
-Icons are provided by Font Awesome.
-It was hacked together on a MacBook Pro using the Atom text editor.
+This website was developed with the open-source static site generator [Hugo](https://gohugo.io/).
+It’s continuously built, deployed, and hosted via [Netlify](https://www.netlify.com/).
+SSL/TLS certificates are provided by [Let's Encrypt](https://letsencrypt.org/).
+Responsive layout and front-end components are brought to you by [Bootstrap](https://getbootstrap.com/).
+Icons are provided by [Font Awesome](https://fontawesome.com/).
+It was hacked together on a [MacBook Pro](https://www.apple.com/macbook-pro/) using the [Atom](https://atom.io/) text editor.

-Source code for this website can be found on GitHub.
+Source code for this website can be found on [GitHub](https://github.com/jackcary/pandemicpregnancy.com).

+**Jack Cary Software Consultant LLC** is a registered and insured Vermont Domestic Limited Liability Company.
+NAICS sector: 54-Professional, Scientific, and Technical Services.
+NAICS code: 541512-Computer Systems Design Services.

 <p class="mb-5"></p>